Ahh, the lazy days of summer.

-The students can see that changes and differences in the nature around them as they pay attention to it.
+The students can see the changes and differences in the nature around them as they pay attention to it.
 Through these observations, the students will learn a lot about nature, and in turn a lot about science.
 If you want to learn more about nature study, check out the following:Follow Elemental Science 's board Nature Study on Pinterest.

 Tip #2.
 Do the Really Big Experiments

 If you don’t have a regular schedule during the summer, this is a great time to work on the really big experiments.
 You know, the ones that you put off doing during the year, like building a volcano or firing of a rocket.
-Not only will you be able to check the project off the list, the student will learn about science in the process.
+Not only will you be able to check the project off the list, but the student will also learn about science in the process.

 The other option would be to have the students work on their science fair project during the summer.
 Although this would limit their presentation options, they will still have a successful learning experience.
 Check out the following series from Elemental Blogging to learn more about doing a science fair project:

 The summer is a great time to have the students lose themselves in a living book about science.
 It is also a great time to catch up on all the reading you missing during the year.
 Many libraries have a summer reading program that rewards students for the books they read during the season.
 Who's to say that you can't require that your students read at least one science book for their prize?